blefebvre/cypress-electron-promise-issue/README.md

 # Working with Promises in Cypress test cases

 This repo was my attempt at repro'ing an issue I encountered with Cypress tests that used Promises.
-In the process, I learned of Cypress.Promise which gets around the issue I encountered with the embedded Electron browser (v61).
+In the process, I learned of `Cypress.Promise` which gets around Promise-based issues in the Electron browser (v61).

 ## To run the demo